Torus actions on free associative algebras, lifting and Bia{\l}ynicki-Birula type theorems: Positive-root torus actions

-Every endomorphism $\phi$ gives rise to a submodule of $\Omega_{F_n/\mathbb{K}}$ spanned by the images $\delta(\phi(x_i))$.
+Every endomorphism $\phi$ gives rise to a submodule of $\Omega_{F_n;\mathbb{K}}$ spanned by the images $\delta(\phi(z_i))$.
 We denote this module by $\mathcal{M}(\phi)$.

-The following main conjecture is now stated. \begin{conj} There exists a partial order on words in the module $\mathcal{M}(\phi)$ such that $\mathcal{M}(\phi)$ admits a finite Gr{\"o}bner basis, whose leading terms are of total length $\leq 2\Deg(\phi)$. \end{conj}
+The main conjecture can now be stated. \begin{conj} There exists a partial order on words in the module $\mathcal{M}(\phi)$ such that $\mathcal{M}(\phi)$ admits a finite Gr{\"o}bner basis, whose leading terms are of total length $\leq 2\Deg(\phi)$. \end{conj}

+As was mentioned in the introductory remarks to the present Section, it is known that the problem of determining whether an element belongs to a two-sided ideal of a free algebra is undecidable, but on the other hand, left and right ideals in a free algebra admit finite Gr{\"o}bner bases.
+The proof of the latter statement is contained \cite{KBTrees}).
+There is an indication that the situation described by Conjecture \ref{lemgroeb} as well as by its generalization, Conjecture \ref{lemgroebgen} below, whose underlying structure is that of modules over a tensor product of free algebras, is largely analogous to the one considered in \cite{KBTrees}.

-A somewhat more general situation can be considered.
+Let us consider a somewhat more general situation.
 Let $F_{n,k}$ denote the $k$-th tensor power of $F_n$ and let $\mathcal{M}$ be a finitely generated free $F_{n,k}$--$F_{n,k}$ bimodule. \begin{conj} If $L$ is a submodule of $\mathcal{M}$, then $L$ admits a finite Gr{\"o}bner basis. \end{conj}

-The statement above allows one, by passing to the algebra of generic matrices sufficiently large size $N$, to obtain the invertibility of the Jacobian matrix of $\phi$ from the invertibility of the induced automorphisms $\phi_N$.
-We have the following Proposition.
+This statement would allows one, by passing to the algebra of generic matrices of sufficiently large size $m$, to obtain the invertibility of the Jacobian matrix of $\phi$ from the invertibility of the induced automorphisms $\phi_m$.

-\begin{prop} If the Jacobian matrix of the induced endomorphism at any reduction modulo the $T$-ideal is invertible, then the Jacobian matrix of the initial free associative algebra endomorphism is invertible. \end{prop} \begin{proof}